AdityaSaraf/primeapeNLP/README.md

 By running with `some flag`, the parser will combine all lines in the input data into a single line of text, and then split using the built-in regex.

 Note that this will cause some previously-correct sentences to be wrong, as not all sentences end with proper punctuation.
+Again, this is simply a limitation of the original abstractive summarization dataset that we are using to build our extractive summarization dataset.

 For example, the following three sentences would be combined into a single sentence due to the lack of punctuation